stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

   Get a kubeconfig for the SKE cluster with name "my-cluster" without writing it to a file and format the output as json
   $ stackit ske kubeconfig create my-cluster --disable-writing --output-format json

+  Create a kubeconfig for the SKE cluster with name "my-cluster.
+It will OVERWRITE your current kubeconfig file."
+  $ stackit ske kubeconfig create my-cluster --overwrite true
 ```

 ### Options